Getting Your Fabric Ready

 Tools

 Only sharp tools will do!
-A good, sharp pair of scissors or a new blade on your rotary cutter will make cutting denim easier.
-Since denim frays a lot, zig-zag or serge raw edges right after cutting out pattern pieces, before even starting to assemble or cut out the pattern pieces using your pinking shears.
+A sharp pair of scissors or a new blade on your rotary cutter will make cutting denim easier.
+Denim frays a lot, so zig-zag or serge raw edges right after cutting out pattern pieces, before even starting to assemble or cut out the pattern pieces using your pinking shears.

 Seams